 If your site offers non-text content, you need to provide text alternatives for images and captions and other alternatives for multimedia.

-Look to create content that can be presented in different ways without loss of meaning.
+Look to create content that can be presented in different ways.
+Most importantly, without loss of meaning.
 Among the ways available are assistive technologies.

 Explore methods of making it easier for users to see and hear your content.

 Next, operable.
-This means making all functionality available from a keyboard, giving users enough time to read and use content, avoiding the use of content that can cause people with neurologic disorders to suffer seizures, and providing thoughtful features and extras that help users navigate and find content.
+This means making all functionality available from a keyboard.
+Operable also means giving users enough time to read and use the content.
+It includes avoiding the use of content that can cause people with neurologic disorders to suffer seizures.
+And providing thoughtful features and extras that help users navigate and find content.

 Then on to the issue of understandability.